easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_04_implementing_easyblocks.md

 *Software-specific* easyblocks implement the build and installation procedure for a particular software package.
 Typically this involves highly customised steps, for example specifying dedicated configuration options, creating or adjusting specific files, executing non-standard shell commands, etc. Usually a custom implementation of the sanity check is also included.
+Much of the work done in software-specific easyblocks can often also be done in generic easyblocks using parameters such as ``confdigopts`` etc., but a software-specific easyblock can hide some of that complexity from the user.
+Other software-specific easyblocks implement very specific installation procedures that do not fit in one of the generic ones.

 Using a generic easyblock requires specifying the ``easyblock`` parameter in the easyconfig file.
 If it is not specified, EasyBuild will try and find the software-specific easyblock derived from the software name.